qlawmarq/resume/MasakiYoshiiwa_rejume.md

   - HTML5
   - CSS3

-#### Development of Photoruction Eye
+#### Development of prototype product

 - Developed prototype of a web service from scratch.
 - Lead on technology selection and architecture design.
-- Building a CI/CD environment with GitHub Actions for automated deployment and more.
+- Built CI/CD environment with GitHub Actions for automated deployment and more.
 - Application technologies
   - TypeScript
   - React.js